Home

 One of a series of paper constructions using a discarded ecology textbook.

-Set of 5 Torah scroll covers representing Synagogues that were destroyed in the Holocaust.
+Set of 5 Torah scroll covers representing Synagogues that were destroyed the Holocaust.
 The scrolls are in the chapel at West Point Military Academy.

 35" X 14"oval each